-Under the non-employee director compensation policy as in effect for the fiscal year ended September 30, 2020, each non-employee director received an annual cash retainer of \$40,000 for serving on our board of directors.
-The chairperson of our board of directors received an additional annual cash retainer of \$30,000.
+Each non-employee director receives an annual cash retainer of \$40,000 for serving on our board of directors.
+The chairperson of our board of directors also receives an additional annual cash retainer of \$30,000.
 In the event that the chairperson is an employee and the board of directors appoints a Lead Independent Director, that person will receive the additional annual cash retainer otherwise payable to the chairperson.

 In addition, as Executive Chairman, Mr. Thurman is entitled to an additional annual retainer of \$120,000 payable in equal monthly installments.

-The chairperson and members of the three principal standing committees of our board of directors were generally entitled to the following annual cash retainers under our non-employee director compensation policy that was in effect for the fiscal year ended September 30, 2020:
+The chairperson and members of the four principal standing committees of our board of directors are generally entitled to the following annual cash retainers:

 Board Committee Chairperson Fee Member Fee

 Audit Committee \$15,000 \$ 7,500

 Compensation Committee 10,000 5,000

 Nominating and Corporate Governance Committee 8,000 4,000

-Executive Committee - 30,000
+Executive Committee 30,000

-All annual cash compensation amounts were payable in equal quarterly installments in arrears, on the last day of each fiscal quarter for which the service occurred, pro-rated based on the days served in the applicable fiscal quarter.
-As discussed below under "- Option Awards in Lieu of Cash Fees," all non-employee directors received a one-time equity grant in lieu of cash fees.
+All annual cash compensation amounts are payable in equal quarterly installments in arrears, on the last day of each fiscal quarter for which the service occurred, pro-rated based on the days served in the applicable fiscal quarter.
+As discussed below under "- Option Awards in Lieu of Cash Fees," with respect to the 2021 fiscal year, each non-employee director elected to receive a one-time equity grant in lieu of cash fees.